cbaeza/foundation-menu/README.md

 # Menues

-the following app list all posibles option to generate dynamic menues using Foundation Framework and self writed java script solution.
+the following app list all posibles option to generate dynamic menues using Foundation Framework and a self writed java script solution.

 ## Optionen in Foundation 5
 - Dropdown menu